Harborview Rome

-Rome Health and Rehabilitation Center is located in Rome, GA.
+Harborview Rome is a skilled nursing facility located in Rome, GA.
 It offers 24-hour skilled nursing services, rehabilitation, and specialized care tracks including cardiac and respiratory care.
-The facility emphasizes a healing union of mind, body, and spirit, providing personalized care to meet the needs of each resident.
+The facility emphasizes a healing environment and provides a variety of amenities to support residents' recovery and well-being.

 (706) 234-8281